Ionic Studio offers support for serving, running, and deploying apps.

 To install a standalone version of an app, use Run and then switch off the Live Reload option.

-This will copy app assets onto the target device or emulator, instead of using a Dev Server, which allows the app to continue working when the device to be disconnected from the computer.
+This will copy app assets onto the target device or emulator, instead of using a Dev Server, which allows the app to continue working when the device is disconnected from the computer.